MohammadJamilShuvo/PoLoCo-workflow/README.md

 - `COMPLETED` with exit code `0:0`: successful;
 - `FAILED`, `OUT_OF_MEMORY`, `TIMEOUT`, or a non-zero exit code: inspect that step before resubmitting.

 Closing the terminal does not stop submitted batch jobs.
+Direct submission of the numbered workflow scripts with sbatch is not recommended.
+For SLURM batch execution, use hpc/submit_poloco_slurm.sh, which applies the site-specific configuration, preserves the repository working directory, initializes Conda within each compute job, and connects workflow steps with afterok dependencies.
+Individual workflow steps can instead be executed with bash scripts/run_poloco_pipeline.sh --step NN inside an interactive allocation when debugging or rerunning a specific step.

 For users who prefer to construct the dependency chain manually, the original approach remains valid after ensuring that Conda is available inside every job: